gatoravi/recipes/_posts/blog/2016-06-05-Aruchuvitta-sambar.md

 #### Finale

-- After the vegetables are pressure cooked add the mixture to the vegetables
+- After the vegetables are pressure cooked add the masala to the vegetables

 - Allow to boil